D8-X/d8x-trader-backend/README.md

 You can spin up all services from this repo + Postgres database via `docker compose`.
 Copy the `.envExample` contents to `.env` file.
-You must set a value for in `./config/rpc.json` if you are using multiple RPCs.
 Then to start all services simply run:

 ```bash
 docker compose up --build